buzzbangorg/bsbang-crawler-ng/README.md

 ```

 ## Usage
+**Step 1: Put initialization arguments in the config/setting.ini file**

-**Step 1: Crawl the sitemap of the website and store the data in a MongoDB database**
+**Step 2: Crawl the sitemap of the website and store the data in a MongoDB database**

 ```
 cd bioschemas_scraper
 python3 run.py
 ```

+The scrapy stats is logged in stats/scrapy_stats.csv file.
+Please use this for deciding proper initializations.

 TODO: Implementation and documentation of inserting this data into Solr.